Seahawks mailbag: Looking ahead to the 2021 salary cap and back at the 2020 draft

 Time for our weekly Seahawks mailbag, with questions about the running back position, how the salary cap might look next year, and assessing the 2020 draft.
 Let’s get to it.

-Q: chriscolbert509 asked: With so many players that need to be extended next year who do you think will make the cut and how will we be able to accomplish this with our cap space?
+Question: chriscolbert509 asked: With so many players who need to be extended next year, who do you think will make the cut and how will we be able to accomplish this with our cap space?

-A: My smart-alecky answer is that this is why Pete Carroll and John Schneider make the big bucks — as is the case every year, they’ll have some tough decisions to make after the season regarding some well-known and popular players.
+Answer: My smart-alecky answer is that this is why Pete Carroll and John Schneider make the big bucks.
+As is the case every year, they’ll have some tough decisions to make after the season regarding some well-known and popular players.

-And the cap is going to be an issue for everyone because it could be as low as $175 million due to loss revenue from COVID-19 — this year’s was $198.2 million, and all teams made decisions before March assuming the cap would keep going up its usual $10 million a year or so as it did from 2019 to 2020 (which could, by the way, lead to a real glut of veteran free agents, many of whom might have to settle for deals lower than they’d been anticipating).
+And the cap is going to be an issue for everyone because it could be as low as $175 million due to lost revenue from COVID-19 — it was $198.2 million this year, and all teams made decisions before March assuming the cap would keep going up its usual $10 million a year or so as it did from 2019 to 2020 (which could, by the way, lead to a real glut of veteran free agents, many of whom might have to settle for deals lower than they’d been anticipating).

 Seattle is listed by OvertheCap.com as having an effective cap space of just $8 million for 2021 (which it bases on a cap of $176 million — $175 million has been set as the floor).